Schoen's conjecture for limits of isoperimetric surfaces

 It follows that the component of $\Omega_k$ which contains $x_k$ is close to a coordinate ball of radius $r_k = o (\lambda (\partial \Omega_k))$.
 Using Lemma \ref{lem:coarseisobound}, we see that $\Omega_k$ contains a second such component.
-By the usual cut-and-paste argument, see, e.g., the proof of Lemma \ref{lem:locallyisoperimetricboundary}, this contradicts the assumption that $\Omega_k$ is isoperimetric. \end {proof} \end {lem}
+Such a configuration is not compatible with the Euclidean isoperimetric inequality. \end {proof} \end {lem}